HOW IT WORKS – WHAT DOES AN HRV DO?

 For homes that are closed up during hot summer days, even the “trickle ventilation ” rate of the HRV is very beneficial.

-If your home has a summer solar heat gain problem, prepare a simple précis on the problems of the home, and what you want the HRV to do, with photos, plans, and a written description of what you perceive the problem to be, and forward to your CLEANAIRE dealer, we will be pleased to advise.
+If your home has a summer solar heat gain problem, provide us with a simple summary of the problems of the home, and what you want the HRV to do, with photos and plans, and forward to your CLEANAIRE dealer, we will be pleased to advise.

 The most cost effective approach is to eliminate as much solar gain as possible, — paint the roof white, install roof space ventilation, install sunshades to prevent heat from exposure entering the home, then evaluate and install whatever mechanical equipment is best to cure the problem.